Unboxed-Software/solana-course/content/hello-world-program.md

 - Explain the entry point to a Solana program

-- Submit a transaction to invoke our hello world program
+- Submit a transaction to invoke our “Hello, world!” program

 # TL;DR